-“At first I was going to stop giving him a blend of whey isolate protein, Turmeric, Amalaki, Haritaki, Gymnema, Green Tea, Guggul, Cocoa, Cinnamon, and Cayenne Pepper because he was so hyper.
+“At first I was going to stop giving him the natural meal and vitamin replacement food powder, containing casein free undenatured whey isolate protein synergistically blended with the Ayurvedic botanicals Turmeric, Amalaki, Haritaki, Gymnema, Green Tea, Guggul, Cocoa, Chia, Cinnamon, and Cayenne Pepper because he was so hyper.
 But his teacher told me that she never saw him so focused and aware of everything going on around him in the class.
 Now I believe that is what it was all along.
 He wasn’t hyper, it was like my son was in the dark and someone put the light on.
 Suddenly he has noticed his toys and everything around him like his family.
 He all of a sudden for the first time has interest in his baby sister.
 It brings tears to my eyes to know I almost stopped it.”

 Sent via email “My friend has a 4 year old son who had a stroke (you may remember I emailed you about her).
 She started giving her son small amounts of the food blend meal replacement that contains whey isolate protein, Turmeric, Amalaki, Haritaki, Gymnema, Green Tea, Guggul, Cocoa, Cinnamon, and Cayenne Pepper and was becoming concerned because he seemed SO tired.
 Her son has actually always been a child who tires easily, but I guess it’s gotten worse.
 So she called the pediatric neurologist and explained what’s going on with the current nutrition strategies.
 The neurologist actually said that tiredness is a very natural reaction from the body when the brain is working so hard to repair itself.
 It just means that there’s a lot going on in the brain, especially as it gets used to being able to function better and take in new input and process it – so naturally the body will become more tired.”

 Chewing on everything